 RICHMOND, Va.
-(WWBT) - Two men were arrested after nearly hitting police officers who tried pulling them over.
+(WWBT) - Two men arrested after nearly hitting police officers who tried pulling them over are no longer facing attempted capital murder.

 Richmond police were called for the report of vehicles driving recklessly, including dirt bikes and four-wheel off-road vehicles.

-Wesley O. Cary, 20, of North Chesterfield, is charged with attempted capital murder, possessing stolen goods and eluding law enforcement.
-Di’Jon A. Jones, 20, of Highland Springs, charged with attempted capital murder and eluding law enforcement.
+Wesley O. Cary, 20, of North Chesterfield, is charged with assault on law enforcement and eluding law enforcement.
+Di’Jon A. Jones, 20, of Highland Springs, charged with assault on law enforcement and eluding law enforcement.
+The two were originally charged with attempted capital murder but the two no longer face the charges.

 Police said Jones was taken to the hospital with non-life-threatening injuries after crashing his dirt bike.
 Jones’ booking photo has not been made available.